-- Protect academic freedom and individuals' rights as library users.
+- We value academic freedom and individuals' rights as library users.

-- Deliver personal, respectful service to our users in responding to their individual information needs.
+- We value the delivery of personal and respectful service to our users in response to their individual information needs.

-- Collaborate with campus colleagues and consortial partners and actively engage with the broader academic, library, technology, and publishing worlds.
+- We value collaboration with campus colleagues and consortial partners and actively engage with the broader academic, library, technology, and publishing worlds.

-- In developing the collection, ensure the representation of a multiplicity of ideas and perspectives.
+- We value developing the collection to ensure the representation of a multiplicity of ideas and perspectives.

-- Facilitate equal access to resources for users according to their needs, abilities, and interests.
+- We value equal access to resources for users according to their needs, abilities, and interests.

-- Celebrate the uniqueness and diversity of intellectual and cultural life on campus.
+- We value the uniqueness and diversity of intellectual and cultural life on campus.

-- Pursue environmentally sustainable policies to create a greener footprint for the Libraries and our services.
+- We value environmentally sustainable policies to create a greener footprint for the Libraries and its services.

-- Nurture an organizational culture that is flexible, open to change, and willing to take risks when appropriate.
+- We value an organizational culture that is flexible, open to change, and willing to take risks when appropriate.